 Credits: 0.
 Lecture hours per week: 2.
 Prerequisite(s): None.
 Corequisite(s): ADSO-3065.
 This laboratory is a complement of the course Basic Computer Keyboarding.
 Student will work to improve basic skills of speed and accuracy and to master the basic functions of the text processing program learned in class.
 Exercises will be provided to strengthen the knowledge acquired in class.
+The course will be offered onsite, hybrid or remotely.

 ADSO-3067.
 TELECOMMUNICATIONS.
 Credits: 2.
 Lecture hours per week: 2.
 Prerequisite(s): None.
 Corequisite(s): None.
 Study of the concepts related to the role of the office as a support system for the business and the position occupied by the professional specialized in office systems administration.
 Introduction of different steps in the information electronic processing, the equipment used in each step and in the different information systems of the electronic office.
 Training in the functioning and utilities of Internet and in electronic mail.
+The course will be offered onsite, hybrid or remotely.

 ADSO-3068.
 INTRODUCTION TO TEXT PROCESSING.
 Credits: 4.
 Lecture hours per week: 4.
 Prerequisite(s): ADSO-3065, ADSO-3066.
 Corequisite(s): ADSO-3069.
 This course will continue to develop speed and accuracy skills.
 Will strengthen the mastering of basic techniques and other acquired knowledge on the course Basic Computer Keyboarding.
 Will apply the basic functions in the use of an electronic text processing program on the production of simple documents, such as: business letters, memorandum, envelopes, manuscripts, tabulation, and simple tables.
 Also, emphasis will be given to proofreading, evaluation of produced documents and to the improvement of attitudes.
+The course will be offered onsite, hybrid or remotely.

 ADSO-3069.
 INTRODUCTION TO TEXT PROCESSING LABORATORY.
 Credits: 0.
 Lecture hours per week: 2.
 Prerequisite(s): ADSO-3065, ADSO-3066.
 Corequisite(s): ADSO-3068.
 This laboratory is a complement of the course Introduction to Text Processing I. Students may select exercises as necessary to strengthen their knowledge and achieve a mastering of the functions presented in class.
 Emphasis will be given to the development of basic skills at superior levels.
+The course will be offered onsite, hybrid or remotely.

 ADSO-3077.
 TEXT PROCESSING PRODUCTION I. Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ADSO-3068 y ADSO-3069.
 Corequisite(s): None.
 Integration of basic techniques, attitudes, work habits and proofreading skills to the execution of intermediate and advanced functions of an electronic text processing program.
 Emphasis will be given to assigned functions in the production of complex business documents on English and Spanish languages, such as: business letters in different memorandum styles, announcements, reports, tables, business forms, and financial statements.
 The course will continue developing the skills of speed and accuracy at superior levels.
 It will be provided an open laboratory with additional exercises to reinforce the skills, as need by students.
+The course will be offered onsite, hybrid or remotely.

 ADSO-3078.
 TEXT PROCESSING PRODUCTION II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ADSO-3077.
 Corequisite(s): None.
 Production of complex business documents, both in English and Spanish, using simulations of related tasks.
 Training and intensive practice will be provided in advanced functions of a text processing program, such as: making complex tables, works in columns, paging styles, macros, etc. Emphasis will be given to techniques of creating and editing, directly on the computer, various documents from different offices in the business, such as: Legal Department, Accounting and Finance Department, and the Department of Human Resources.
 Additional exercises will be given in an open laboratory to strengthen the knowledge acquired in class.
+The course will be offered onsite, hybrid or remotely.